mui/material-ui/docs/src/pages/customization/components/components.md

 #### Why do I need to increase specificity to override one component state?

 By design, the CSS specification makes the pseudo-classes increase the specificity.
-For consistency, Material-UI increases the specificity of its custom pseudo-classes.
+For consistency with native elements, Material-UI increases the specificity of its custom pseudo-classes.
 This has one important advantage, it allows you to cherry-pick the state you want to customize.

 #### What custom pseudo-classes are available in Material-UI?